daknob/eldim/README.md

 includes encryption overhead, as well as the possibility of multiple OpenStack Swift backends, causing more data to be uploaded.

+### Client Identification Type
+eldim exports `eldim_client_id_type`, which is a counter vector, with the following label:

+#### type
+The `type` label contains the type of each successful authentication done against `eldim`.
+It contains two possible values: `ipaddr` and `password`.
+The first value is assigned every time a successful authentication is performed with an IP Address, and the second is assigned every time a successful authentication is performed with a password.

 ### Default Prometheus for Go Metrics
 The Prometheus Client Library for Go exports a heap of metrics by default, which include, among others, Go Garbage Collection metrics, Goroutine Info,